Skip to main content

 Overview

-The NONSIM function returns the value for the inserted node with no assumptions applied.
-All nodes that affect this input node still have assumptions applied.
+The NONSIM function returns the value of a node with no assumptions applied to that node.
+Upstream nodes that affect the input still have their assumptions applied.

 Syntax